 The final stop of the 2021 Tackle Warehouse Pro Circuit presented by Bad Boy Mowers is the St. Lawrence River.
 Draining the Great Lakes into the Atlantic Ocean, the St. Lawrence is one of the best smallmouth fisheries in the world and a top-notch largemouth fishery as well.
-As far as a stage to wrap up the Angler of the Year race and the regular season, you really can’t do better or prettier than the St. Lawrence.
+Savage Arms Stop 6 is presented by Abu Garcia and as far as a stage to wrap up the Angler of the Year race and the regular season, you really can’t do better or prettier than the St. Lawrence.

 July 29 – August 1, 2021